nicaudinet/haskell-workshop/workshop1/slides/src/slides.md

 * The primary way of defining computation is with **functions**
 * **Types** describe the inputs and outputs of functions
 * Types are **enforced** by the compiler
-* Working with two languages at once :)

 ```haskell
 identity :: Int -> Int